Medical Marijuana For Sickle Cell DiseaseGreen Relief Health Admin

 As you know, opioids can be extremely effective at pain control, but they aren’t without their own negative effects.
 The primary concern of anyone taking opioids particularly for a chronic condition is the ability of opioids to be habit forming.
 Studies have recently shown that medical marijuana may be the best pain controlling alternative to opioids.
 Let’s take a look at what the evidence says.

-Maryland Medical Marijuana: An Alternative to Opioids
+Maryland and Delaware Medical Marijuana: An Alternative to Opioids

 A study published in the journal, Cannabis and Cannabinoid Research sought to uncover how medical marijuana benefits those living with sickle cell disease.
 Called “Marijuana Use in Adults Living with Sickle Cell Disease,” the study surveyed 130 adults diagnosed with SCD, of which 42 percent had used marijuana in the 2 years prior to the study.
 The study found that 79 percent of those patients reported a reduction in the use of prescribed medications after using marijuana for pain.
 Many seek marijuana as an alternative to opioids or because other kinds of medications do not relieve their pain.